 Step 1: Press the Win + R shortcut keys together on your keyboard to open the Run command.

-Step 2: In the Run command window, type cmd in the search box and press Ctrl + Shift + Enter to open Command Prompt in elevated mode.
+Step 2: In the Run command window, type cmd in the search box and press Ctrl + Shift + Enter keys together from the keyboard to open Command Prompt in elevated mode.